MatthewVerbryke/gazebo_terrain/README.md

 Place your heightmap image into your `Pictures` directory before running the program so that it can be found.
 This image should be a greyscale PNG.

+In order for this program to work:

+  1. The PNG should be a greyscale image without any alpha channels (ideally an unsigned 8-bit image, but the code should be able to convert other bit-size images to the proper format).
+  2. The height and width (in pixels) of the PNG must be equal.

-In the gazebo terrain directory, run the program with:
+In the `gazebo_terrain` directory, run the program with:

 ```
 ./terrain_gen.sh